node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 If you need Node-RED to autostart on boot then use this command

     $ sudo update-rc.d node-red defaults

+You also need to have access to the bonescript library at boot - the easiest way to do this is to install a copy locally to Node-RED

+    $ cd ~/node-red
+    $ npm install bonescript

 Once running you should then be able to attach to the screen session to see the console by running: